-The actuarial valuations for SWDBP were used to determine the total pension liability and actuarially determined contributions for the fiscal year ending December 31, 2016.
-The valuations used the following actuarial assumption and other inputs:
+The actuarial valuations for SWDBP were used to determine the total pension asset and actuarially determined contributions for the fiscal year ending December 31, 2017.
+The valuation used the following actuarial assumption and other inputs:

-Total Pension Liability Actuarially Determined Contributions Valuation date December 31, 2016 January 1, 2017 Actuarial cost method Amortization method Entry age normal Level % payroll, open Entry age normal Level % payroll, open Remaining amortization period Actuarial assumptions: 30 years 30 years Investment rate of return 7.5% 7.5% Projected salary increases 4.0% - 14.0% 4.0% - 14.0% Cost of living adjustments 0.0% 0.0% Includes inflation at: 2.5% 2.5%
+• Total Pension Asset Actuarially Determined Contributions Valuation date January 1, 2018 January 1, 2017 Actuarial cost method Entry age normal Entry age normal Amortization method Level % payroll, open Level % payroll, open Remaining amortization period 30 years 30 years Actuarial assumptions: Investment rate of return 7.5% 7.5% Projected salary increases 4.0% - 14.0% 4.0% - 14.0% Cost of living adjustments 0.0% 0.0% Includes inflation at: 2.5% 2.5%

-Effective January 1, 2016 the post-retirement mortality tables for nondisabled retirees is a blend of the Annuitant and Employee RP-2014 generational Mortality Tables with Blue Collar Adjustment projected with Scale BB.
+Effective January 1, 2016, the post-retirement mortality tables for nondisabled retirees is a blend of the annuitant and employee generational mortality tables with blue-collar adjustment projected with Scale BB in the RP-2014 Mortality Tables Report, published by the Society of Actuaries (RP-2014).
 The occupationally disabled post-retirement mortality assumption uses the same table as used for healthy annuitants, except there is a 3-year set-forward, meaning a disabled member age 70 will be valued as if they were a 73-year-old healthy retiree.
-The totally disabled post-retirement mortality assumption uses the RP-2015 generational Mortality Tables for Disabled Annuitants, except an additional provision to apply a minimum 3% mortality probability to males and a 2% mortality probability for females is included to reflect substantial impairment for this population.
-The pre-retirement off-duty Mortality Tables are adjusted to 55% of the RP-2014 Mortality Tables for active employees.
-The on-duty mortality rate is 0.02%.
+The totally disabled post-retirement mortality assumption uses the RP-2014 generational mortality tables for disabled annuitants, except an additional provision to apply a minimum 3% mortality probability to males and a 2% mortality probability for females is included to reflect substantial impairment for this population.
+The pre-retirement off-duty Mortality Tables are adjusted to 55% of the RP-2014 mortality tables for active employees.
+The on-duty mortality rate is 0.00020.

 The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the fund's target asset allocation as of December 31, 2016 are summarized in the following table:
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation (assumed at 2.5%).
+Best estimates of arithmetic real rates of return for each major asset class included in the fund's target asset allocation as of December 31, 2017 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Rate Of Return

-Global equity 36.00% 9.25%
+Clobal aquity 37.00% 8.33%

-Equity long/short 10.00% 7.35%
+Global equity Equity long/short 9.00% 7.15%

-Illiquid alternative 23.00% 10.75%
+Illiquid alternative 24.00% 9.70%

-Fixed income 15.00% 4.10%
+Fixed income 15.00% 3.00%

-Absolute return 10.00% 6.55%
+Absolute return 9.00% 6.46%

-Managed futures 4.00% 5.50%
+Managed futures 4.00% 6.85%

-Cash 2.00% 0.00%
+Cash 2.00% 2.26%

 Total 100.00%